- Our Process

-According to a recent Productivity at the Office report, poor quality video and sound, coupled with user inexperience, is one of the biggest drains on an organization’s productivity—with an average of 25 percent of meetings delayed “due to technical and/or user issues.”
+According to a productivity article at the Office report, poor quality video and sound, coupled with user inexperience, is one of the biggest drains on an organization’s productivity—with an average of "25 percent of meetings delayed due to technical and/or user issues.”
 Multiply the average delay by the salaries and/or hourly rates of attendees and it’s clear why the enterprise today is searching for a better solution for collaboration across locations.

 The ideal meeting room technology is a single, one-touch, unified solution.
 However, for most typical businesses, that ideal is simply a dream that has made its way to the bottom of the priority list.

 Most conference rooms today include a plethora of patched-together technologies, including USB speaker phones, conference phones, flat panel displays, laptops or desktops running various meeting applications, cords, cables and more cables.
 Some technologies are compatible; others are not.
 As a result, precious resources are wasted on an hourly basis, day in and day out, around the world, trying to get the technology to work as it should.